 Currently, Daviess County is served by the CSX Transportation Railroad, formerly L&N, via its main line running from Louisville to Henderson.
 The line covers 25.39 miles east to west through the county and approximates the path of U.S. 60.
 The main line continues into Henderson and crosses the Ohio River via a railroad bridge.
-The line terminates in St. Louis.
+The line terminates in Evansville, IN.
 It is classified as a state mainline with a traffic density of 5.4 million gross tons per mile (medium density) and a maximum speed of 40 mph.

-According to Patrick Dziennik, Local CSX Trainmaster, the main rail yard for Owensboro is located off Alsop Lane near its intersection with Grimes Avenue.
+According to Joshua Allen, CSX Manager of Train Operations, the main rail yard for Owensboro is located off Alsop Lane near its intersection with Grimes Avenue.
 Siding space, team track space, and switching services are available.
 The rail yard primarily serves CSX train movements.
 CSX serves the Owensboro Riverport as well as the industries in the northwestern and northeastern quadrants of the urban area.

-The CSX yard serves two train movements per day with an average of 60 cars per day traveling in and out of the main yard.
-Under current operations, the rail yard operates at full capacity with 165 cars.
-Major rail freight customers include Owensboro Grain Company, Lipton Company, Dart Polymers, Hampshire Chemicals Corp., Barton Brands Ltd., Weyerhaeuser, Lee Brick, Kinder Morgan, two lumber companies, and the Owensboro Riverport Authority.
+The CSX yard serves one train movement per day with an average of 45 cars per day traveling in and out of the main yard.
+Under current operations, the rail yard operates at full capacity with 175 cars.
+Major rail freight customers include Owensboro Grain Company, Owensboro Riverport, Dart Polymers, Mizkan, Sazerac, Dahl & Groezinger, Castlen, Daramic and Owensboro Specialty Polymers.